lczm/as/README.md

 # As

-This is a toy programming language mostly for fun.
+This is a toy programming language mostly built for fun.
 The repository contains an interpreter to run 'as' code.

 ## Build
 ```bash